jenkinsci/winstone/README.md

        --httpsPrivateKey        = this switch with --httpsCertificate can be used to run HTTPS with OpenSSL secret key / --httpsCertificate     file and the corresponding certificate file --http2Port              = set the http2 listening port. -1 to disable, Default is disabled --http2ListenAddress     = set the http2 listening address.
-Default is all interfaces
+Default is all interfaces --excludeCipherSuites    = set the ciphers to exclude (comma separated, use blank quote " " to exclude none) (default is
+                               // Exclude weak / insecure ciphers
+                               "^.*_(MD5|SHA|SHA1)$",
+                               // Exclude ciphers that don't support forward secrecy "^TLS_RSA_.*$",
+                               // The following exclusions are present to cleanup known bad cipher
+                               // suites that may be accidentally included via include patterns.
+                               // The default enabled cipher list in Java will not include these
+                               // (but they are available in the supported list).
+                               "^SSL_.*$",
+                               "^.*_NULL_.*$",
+                               "^.*_anon_.*$"
        --controlPort            = set the shutdown/control port. -1 to disable, Default disabled

-       --requestHeaderSize      = sets the size of the buffer for request headers.
-Default is 8K.

        --useJasper              = enable jasper JSP handling (true/false).
 Default is false --sessionTimeout         = set the http session timeout value in minutes.
 Default to what webapp specifies, and then to 60 minutes
-       --sessionEviction        = Set the session eviction timeout for idle sessions.
-Default value is 30min.
+       --sessionEviction        = set the session eviction timeout for idle sessions in seconds.
+Default value is 180. -1 never evict, 0 evict on exit
-                                  (-1 is never evict; 0 is evict-on-exit; and any other positive value is the time in seconds that a session can be idle before it can be evicted) --mimeTypes=ARG          = define additional MIME type mappings.
+       --mimeTypes=ARG          = define additional MIME type mappings.
 ARG would be EXT=MIMETYPE:EXT=MIMETYPE:...
                                   (e.g., xls=application/vnd.ms-excel:wmf=application/x-msmetafile)
        --maxParamCount=N        = set the max number of parameters allowed in a form submission to protect against hash DoS attack (oCERT #2011-003).
 Default is 10000.
-       --useJmx                 = Enable Jetty JMX
+       --useJmx                 = Enable Jetty Jmx
-       --qtpMaxThreadsCount     = max threads number when using Jetty Queued Thread Pool
-       --jettyAcceptorsCount    = Jetty Acceptors number
+       --qtpMaxThreadsCount     = max threads number when using Jetty Queued Thread Pool --jettyAcceptorsCount    = Jetty Acceptors number
        --jettySelectorsCount    = Jetty Selectors number
-       --usage / --help         = show this message
+       --usage / --help         = show this message Security options:

-    Security options:
        --realmClassName               = Set the realm class to use for user authentication.
 Defaults to ArgumentsRealm class

        --argumentsRealm.passwd.<user> = Password for user <user>.
 Only valid for the ArgumentsRealm realm class --argumentsRealm.roles.<user>  = Roles for user <user> (comma separated).
 Only valid for the ArgumentsRealm realm class

        --fileRealm.configFile         = File containing users/passwds/roles.
 Only valid for the FileRealm realm class

      Access logging:
        --accessLoggerClassName        = Set the access logger class to use for user authentication.
 Defaults to disabled --simpleAccessLogger.format    = The log format to use.
 Supports combined/common/resin/custom (SimpleAccessLogger only)
        --simpleAccessLogger.file      = The location pattern for the log file(SimpleAccessLogger only)

 ## Configuration file
 You don't really need a config file, but sometimes it's handy to